 - Support 16-bit colour vs JPG’s 8-bit

-If you download iMazing converter, you'll get a small app which lets you drag and drop files and choose whether to convert them to JPG or PNG, as well as the output folder.
+Here, we're using iMazing converter, a small app which lets you drag and drop files and choose whether to convert them to JPG or PNG, as well as the output folder.

-No problem.
-As long as you still have the photos on your iPhone or iPad, you can select and share them via email or upload to a cloud storage service.
+If you'd rather avoid converting files in Windows, then as long as you still have the photos on your iPhone or iPad, you can select and share them in the Photos app via email or upload to a cloud storage service.

 When you do this they’ll be converted to JPEGs automatically.
 When you choose to share via Mail you'll get to choose which size - always go for the original (maximum) file size if you want to retain the best quality.